Is your traditional incentive program failing to motivate and engage your sales reps?

 There is a crucial element that provides your sales-hungry reps the nourishment to feed their success.

 Adding game design elements into your channel incentive program will improve engagement, learning and empower your reps.
 You will see an immediate impact and provide sustained results for your organization.
 Gamification, it’s the secret ingredient for your channel program you’ve been looking for.

-Games often provide a space for people to have conversations, explore the program, and provide goals to work towards.
-In a case study by an electric utility company, they found that since adding game elements such as leaderboard, and badges into their energy efficiency program, individuals on average were voluntarily reducing their consumption by 2-7%.
-There was greater engagement on the forums, for example, users would swap tips on how to reduce energy usage to improve rankings.
+Games often provide a space for people to have conversations, explore the program, and work towards goals.
+In a case study by an electric utility company, they found that since adding game elements such as leaderboard and badges into their energy efficiency program, individuals, on average, were voluntarily reducing their consumption by 2-7%.
+There was greater engagement on the forums; for example, users would swap tips on reducing energy usage to improve rankings.

 Sustained commitment is hard to achieve without a properly designed system in place.
 Adding gamification will increase interest in your program and achieve voluntary engagement.
 You don’t want your channel reps to drag their feet in participation.